 Accept the damage waiver on your truck rental.
-The damage waiver, if you chose to buy it, will get you off the hook for any damage to the truck during the rental period, whether it's deemed to be your fault or not.
-For a low price, typically $12 a day, you can eliminate the risk of a serious repair bill to the vehicle.
+The damage waiver, if you choose to buy it, will get you off the hook for any damage to the truck during the rental period, whether it's deemed to be your fault or not.
+For a low price, typically $12 a day, you can eliminate the risk of a serious repair bill.

-Damage to trucks can be costly; even something as trivial as a crack in a truck windshield can run to a hundred dollars or more to repair.
+Damage to trucks can be costly; even something as trivial as a crack in a truck windshield can cost $100 or more to repair.

 This insurance supplements the minimum amount of personal liability insurance required by the state, which is automatically included in the cost of your rental.
-The additional liability coverage, usually for $1,000,000, protects you against liability you may incur if and when you injure those in other vehicles when driving your truck; it also adds to the minimum mandated coverage, which is relatively low in most states.
-This coverage may be worth adding especially if you are taking a long haul trip.
+The additional liability coverage, usually for $1,000,000, protects you if you injure people in other vehicles when driving your truck; it adds to the minimum mandated coverage, which is relatively low in most states.
+This coverage may be worth adding especially if you are taking a long trip.

 But think twice about cargo-protection insurance.

-Rental-truck companies also offer insurance to cover any damage that happens to the stuff you are transporting.
-As a rule, up to $25,000 worth of cargo may be covered.
-However items such as jewelry and TV sets are usually excluded.
-Those exclusions of the cargo coverage contribute to making this coverage a poor buy, as a rule.
+Rental-truck companies also offer insurance to cover damage to the items you are transporting.
+Typically, up to $25,000 worth of cargo may be covered.
+However, items such as jewelry and TV sets are usually excluded.
+Those exclusions contribute to making this coverage a poor buy, as a rule.
 In addition, the belongings you’re transporting may already be covered under your homeowners policy.

 Lastly, the rental truck company may offer you medical coverage that will pay for any medical expenses you incur as a result of an accident.
 You most likely will not need this coverage, provided you have health insurance.
-Your health policy should cover your medical expenses were you to be injured during the move.
+Your health policy should cover your medical expenses if you are injured during the trip.

-The parsing above — of some coverage worth taking, and some not — assumes that you’ll have the option to choose the types of insurance coverage a la carte.
-That may be the case with some companies, perhaps some smaller ones.
-However, the biggest moving-truck rental agency, U-Haul, offers only plans that bundle together coverage types — and offer some we recommend and some we don’t in packages that you can’t “unbundle”.
+The parsing above — of some coverage types worth taking and some not — assumes that you’ll have the option to choose the types of insurance coverage à la carte.
+That may be the case with some companies.
+However, the biggest moving-truck rental agency, U-Haul, only offers plans that bundle together coverage types.

-- Generally, SafeMove will cost you around $14 per rental, providing the trip is fairly short — say 15 miles or less.
+- Safemove costs about $14 per rental, provided the trip is fairly short — around 15 miles or less.

-- SafeMove Plus costs $28, again for a relatively short trip.
+- Safemove Plus costs about $28 per rental for a similarly short trip.

-If you are taking a longer trip, the Plus package may be worth it to have.
+If you are taking a longer trip, the Plus package may be worth the cost.